 The following patch implement a 'switch user' feature which lets an admin-level user impersonate any other user in the context of the REST API.

 For any API authentication method, it is allowed to either pass a 'su' parameter or a 'X-Redmine-Switch-User' header, which is only considered if the primary auth led to an admin-level user.
 The expected value is a user 'login' (no ID or API key).

 This is currently very useful when linking different applications with Redmine which share the same authentication reference (LDAP in my case), but don't have access to user's credentials (their Redmine API keys or their plain password).
 I use an admin-level account for every app which wants to talk with Redmine, but this app should ideally lower its privileges to its current user.
 This feature does just that, without diving into complex SSO problems.

-#4 Updated by Vincent Caron about 5 years ago
+#4 Updated by Vincent Caron over 5 years ago

 - File api-auth-switch-user-v2.patch added

 Is the parameter option really needed?

 I don't think so, I simply mimicked the api_key implementation which proposed both a param and a header for authentication.
 I personnaly only use the header way.